Building a Tiled GEMM#

 T.ptx.tcgen05.commit(mma_bar.ptr_to([0]), cta_group=1)

-The two nested guards narrow the issuer down in two steps.
-The outer if warp_id == 0 keeps only warp 0 of the warpgroup, and the inner if T.ptx.elect_sync(): then elects a single active lane within that warp.
-Together they leave exactly one thread to run Tx.gemm_async and tcgen05.commit.
+The outer if warp_id == 0 keeps only warp 0, and T.ptx.elect_sync() selects one active lane from that warp.
+Exactly one thread therefore executes Tx.gemm_async and tcgen05.commit.

 Dreg = T.alloc_local((BLK_N,), acc_type) # per-thread fp32 register row